An essay by Kevin Rashid Johnson on the VDOC. This piece was written in support of the January 14 2023 Virginia Prison Justice Network Rally.

 Jacqueline Luqman provides her analysis of an antiwar demonstration coming up in Washington DC this Sunday.
 Read her piece, “Why The Rage Against The War Machine Rally Is #AntiwarSoWhite,” at Black Agenda Report.

 A prominent Berlin antiwar activist, Heinrich Bücker, gave a speech this June in which he criticized the German government’s support for neo-Nazi organizations in Ukraine.
 As a result, he is now facing charges which carry the possibility of years in prison.

-The Autumn 2020 issue of the Virginia Defender was published on October 29, 2020.
-Click here to find a full PDF.
+The Autumn 2022 issue of The Virginia Defender was published on December 14, 2022.